-Great piano finger technique is based on the idea of playing “from the finger”–or using the fingers as our main driving source of power.
+Before you jump into these piano exercises for beginners, it’s important to have a solid understanding of good piano technique.
+Good technique is based on the idea of playing “from the finger”–or using the fingers as your main driving source of power.

 If you’re self-taught or new to piano, most of these ideas will be unfamiliar to you.
 If you’ve been playing for a long time and using different techniques, breaking bad habits may take a little time.

-In essence, good finger technique utilizes the following four elements:
+In essence, good piano finger technique utilizes the following four elements:

-Relaxation of the arm, elbow, and shoulder, and a very early preparation of the thumb and other fingers while playing.
+- The arm, elbow, and shoulder should be relaxed, with a very early preparation of the thumb and other fingers while playing.

 Playing “from the finger” is incredibly important.
 Just think of how objects move; if you’re holding a pencil in your hand and want to move it extremely quickly, is the motion large or small?